 Another potential problem is inexperienced Right To Manage members who aren’t aware of the responsibilities and liabilities of operating Right To Manage.
 Poor management can lead to repairs not being done, low quality or expensive contract work and inefficient service fee collection.
 All these issues can be avoided by utilising the services of a professional managing agent.
 A managing agent will ensure service fees are collected, handle all accounting issues, log and arrange repairs and regular maintenance and much more.

 Though there are a few potential difficulties with Right To Manage, they’re not unsolvable issues.
 Right To Manage is still an extremely attractive proposition for leaseholders, providing them with the power to manage their residential block in the way they want it run.

-Our advice is to ensure that you and your other members have done research and understand what your roles and responsibilities are.
+Our advice is to ensure that you and your other members have done the research and understand what your roles and responsibilities are.
 It is also important to ensure you’re aware of whether or not you are eligible to even apply for Right To Manage, as if you’re not, you’ll lose any costs you’ve incurred and the Landlord will maintain control.

 If you’re interested in forming a Right To Manage company, get in touch, we’d be happy to help you through the process.